 Our core curriculum grows out of our fundamental beliefs that each child has special gifts and a unique voice, and that children learn best by action and collaboration.
 We recognize the unique gifts and talents of each child, so we cultivate an environment of self-awareness, reflection, and academic and social growth.
 Within the core curriculum, we focus on thinking, caring for others, taking risks, speaking, collaboration, researching, and problem-solving.

 Academics are balanced by our intentional focus on community and character building.
 We want students to know that they are each vitally important and to build on that knowledge to realize that what they do collectively is vital as well.
-Teaching responsibility to and collaboration with the larger community is as simple as older students walking younger students to Meeting for Worship or mixed-grade reading buddies, and as complex as organizing a book drive or organizing a fundraiser for a special cause.
-Even the youngest students have daily experiences in service and enhancing community life.
 Taking social responsibility gives students a confident sense of self and helps them become leaders.
 They quickly learn that they are one and one of many.

 Westtown School is dedicated to serving the whole child with an unparalleled, integrated approach.
 Schools often support the cognitive aspects of child development, but we know that if a child is not physically or social-emotionally healthy, their learning and academic success is impeded.

 Take a walk through our halls and you’ll see and hear how much we value the arts.
 The walls are adorned with projects made in the art rooms and voices of children singing or practicing a play can be heard in the hallways.
 We are especially proud of works made by our students in collaboration with visiting artists.
 Check out the lobby – it’s also an art gallery.

 MooseKids After-School Program